The Solstice East Family

 Outside of the classroom, Ashley loves spending time with her husband, Kevin, and her pets, Penny and Junie.
 She collects antique cookbooks, loves gardening, and is an avid hiker.
 She is also learning to play golf.
 Ashley also enjoys working with local preservationists to save historic homes and buildings in Western North Carolina.

 With the motto "History Matters- We Matter" she hopes to encourage students at Solstice East to become educated, independent, and inspired female leaders.

 Academic Coordinator, English Teacher

 Steve Shell has dedicated most of his adult life to working with at risk students in both public and therapeutic settings.
 A 1999 graduate of The University of Virginia's College at Wise, Steve is licensed in English and theatre arts and is an award winning director.
-In 2012 Steve, a two time slam poetry champion himself, coached the first ever youth poetry team representing Asheville, NC at the largest youth poetry festival in the world: Brave New Voices.
+In 2012 Steve, a three time slam poetry champion himself, coached the first ever youth poetry team representing Asheville, NC at the largest youth poetry festival in the world: Brave New Voices.
 Outside of the classroom Steve enjoys writing and performing poetry, graphic design, and working with local theatre.
 Steve came to Solstice East with the intent of creating the ideal, small group learning environment in which students can reach their maximum potential.